 The active APSA President was considered an ex officio member of the Foundation Board, and in 2007, a second at-large member was added to the Board.
 Unfortunately, both Drs.
 Wilkinson (2015) and Noseworthy (2014) have subsequently passed away, and we are ever so grateful to them for their loyal service to the Foundation.
 Dr. Dan Robie of Jacksonville, FL is the current Foundation agent.

-APSA Foundation gift level categories were established including Donor (up to $1,000), Gold Donor ($1,000 or more), Robert E. Gross benefactor ($5,000) and more recently, the William A. Ladd Society level of giving ($10.000) was added.
-The latter three levels can be achieved by cumulative annual gifts.
+APSA Foundation gift level categories were established including Donor (up to $999), Gold Donor ($1,000 or more), Robert E. Gross benefactor ($5,000), the William A. Ladd Society level of giving ($10.000) and more recently, the Kathryn Anderson Level ($15,000) and Grosfeld ($25,000 or more) were added.
 The corpus of the Foundation has at times exceeded $650,000 despite the fact that less than 20% of the membership have as yet contributed to the Fund.
 The stipend for each Grant has gradually increased, at first to $10,000, and subsequently to $25,000.
-Currently, two Grants are awarded annually.
+Currently, up to three Grants are awarded annually.
 Since its inception, donations to the APSA Foundation have eclipsed $1,000,000.
 The Foundation has provided more than $560,000 in grant support for our young pediatric surgeon-scientists (see the recipient list).
 The return on investment has been extraordinary!
 Most of the recipients (>50%) have used their Enrichment Grants from the APSA Foundation as a springboard from which to acquire significant external funding from the NIH and other sources.